 A specially designed cyclical system helps students to develop organizational, time management, and decision-making skills as well as seek academic knowledge.
 Special projects, overnight trips, and “immersion periods” devoted to specific areas of study are all part of a learning process developed especially for Middle School-age students with a Montessori educational background.

-Students in this program belong to a community, learn to be adaptable, and to be academically competent, challenged, and accountable.
+Students in this Middle school program belong to a community, learn to be adaptable, and to be academically competent, challenged, and accountable.
 Each student is encouraged to create and nurture a vision for their own future.
 That vision is supported in an environment that is sage, calm, academically challenging, and responsible.

 Leadership skills arise from opportunities to organize, plan, and oversee different entrepreneurial opportunities within the classroom.
 Students run the Montessori school portrait studio, yearbook and recycling programs, generating profits to help pay for annual adventure travel, week-long trip within the continental United States.